- attention to detail

 - Procurators fiscal work from offices and in the law courts.

 - You may have to visit scenes of crime of accidents.

 - You would normally work a 37-hour week but may have to work long hours when you are preparing an important case.

 - You would be on a rota to be on call over weekends and evenings.

 - You have to wear a gown in court.

 - All procurators fiscal are qualified solicitors.
 You must first obtain the relevant law degree (Foundation Programme) and the Diploma in Professional Legal Practice (PEAT 1).
 The Diploma is the first stage of Professional Education and Training or PEAT, the term used to describe the postgraduate stages of becoming a solicitor.
 For detailed requirements into this profession, see the job profile Solicitor.

-- For entry to the LLB degree, you need Highers or Advanced Highers at A or B. (Check university prospectuses for the entry requirements for individual LLB courses.)
-You need Higher English, and some universities also specify passes in Maths, science subjects, a language or a social science subject at Standard grade or National 4 or 5.
+- For entry to the LLB degree, you need Highers or Advanced Highers at A or B. (Check university prospectuses for the entry requirements for individual LLB courses).
+You need Higher English, and some universities also specify passes in Maths, science subjects, a language or a social science subject at Standard grade Credit level or National 5.